+Various CPs over the years have raised concerns on glare.

+IWG-VGL investigated the subject over the years.
+The activity, then moved under IWG-SLR which concluded its work with the approval of mandatory Auto levelling

 At its ninetieth Session, GRE agreed to consider establishing a TF in order to Address the results of the 2024 European consumer study on glare in road traffic (GRE-90-20 and GRE-90-40) highlighted by FIA.
+GRE-90 Report (Par.
+42)

 According to surveys conducted by 10 Europeans mobility clubs presented by FIA, the majority of drivers felt dazzled in road traffic, and three out of four of the respondents believed that glare prevention should be better regulated.

+GRE-91 outcome and decision GRE-91 Report (Par.
+28-29)